Shamil Gamzatov: Background

 He was born in Kizlyar city, Dagestan, Soviet Union into a devout Sunni muslim family of Avar origin from Tsurib village, Charodinsky District.
 He started training in freestyle wrestling at 8 years of age, after an injured knee he retired.
 At 15 years of age he joined Amateur MMA under Zalimkhan Tatev.
 He won European and World MMA titles in amateur level.
 Also he is a Dagestan national kickboxing champion, 3x grappling Abdu-Dabi tournament winner.
 Combat Sambo North Caucasian championships 3rd 2015 at 100 kg.
 At the World Grappling Championships (World Grappling Association) he won the gold medal at 92 kilos.

 Gamzatov said of his changing of sports as a kid, “[I] changed various sports and performed in them: combat sambo, grappling, amateur MMA.
 Then there was a transition to MMA and there was a debut and so began my career as a professional!”

 Mixed martial arts career

 World Series of Fighting

-He made his debut in the USA on January 23, 2016 at WSOF 27, his opponent was Teddy Holder of Tennessee.
+Gamzatov made his debut in the US on January 23, 2016, at WSOF 27, his opponent was Teddy Holder of Tennessee.
 He won the fight by TKO (punches) in the first round.

 Absolute Championship Berkut

-He faced Rodney Wallace on January 13, 2017 at ACB 51.
+Gamzatov faced Rodney Wallace on January 13, 2017, at ACB 51.
 He won the back-and-forth fight by split decision.

 Professional Fighters League

-Gamzatov faced Eddie Gordon on July 5, 2018 at PFL 3.
+Gamzatov faced Eddie Gordon on July 5, 2018, at PFL 3.
 He won the fight by unanimous decision.

 In his next bout, Gamzatov faced Rex Harris on 16 August 2018 at PFL 6.
 He won the fight by unanimous decision.

 Ultimate Fighting Championship

 Gamzatov signed a four-fight deal with the UFC in July.

-Gamzatov made his promotional debut against Klidson Abreu on November 9, 2019 at UFC Fight Night 163.
+Gamzatov made his promotional debut against Klidson Abreu on November 9, 2019, at UFC Fight Night 163.
 He won the fight via split decision.